Marigno/marigno.com/content/posts/2020-02-20-learn-how-to-focus-on-what-you-want.md

 ---
-title : 'Learn How To Focus On What You Want' author : "Diego Marigno" date : "2020-02-20" categories :
+title : 'Learn How to Focus On What You Want' author : "Diego Marigno" date : "2020-02-20" categories :
  - stories
  - popular
 tags : ""
-picture : 'Diego Marigno (2015)'
+picture : 'Diego Marigno (2020)'
 cover : "../images/learn-how-to-focus-on-what-you-want.jpg"
 ---